 But Apollo was also the god of prophecy, and he wished for another temple from which he could commune directly with his mortal charges about the tapestry of past, present, and future that was constantly being woven by the three Fates.
 For a long time, he roamed the world, looking for just the right location.
 He almost settled upon a sacred spring in Arcadia in the Peloponnese, the dwelling place of a nymph named Telphusa.
 “Telphusa,” he said, “here I am minded to make a glorious temple, an oracle for men, both those who live in the Peloponnese and those of the mainland and all the wave-washed isles.
 And I will deliver to them all counsel that cannot fail.”

-Unfortunately, Telphusa’s spring was located just off a major road.
+Yet Telphusa’s spring was located just off a major road.
 Given this, she recognized that it just wasn’t suitable: “The trampling of swift horses and the sound of mules watering at my sacred spring will always irk you, and men will like better to gaze at the well-made chariots and stamping, swift-footed horses than your great temple and the many treasures that are within.
 But if you will be moved by me, build below the glades of Parnassus: there no bright chariot will clash, and there will be no noise of swift-footed horses near your well-built altar.
 The tribes of men will bring gifts to you, and you will receive with delight rich sacrifices from the people dwelling round about.”

 After doing his penance, Apollo, realizing he would need capable men to administer his temple and host the games, transformed himself into a dolphin and scoured the ocean.
 At last, he found what he was looking for: a large trading ship with a smart and able crew, returning to its homeland of Crete from the town of Pylos in the southwestern Peloponnese.
 He sprang out of the water before the crew’s shocked gazes, transforming back into his normal form.
-He took control of the winds, driving the ship back along its former course, then further northward to the Gulf of Corinth, then eastward to the shore just south of Mount Parnassus, all while the crew looked on helplessly.
-Finally he beached the ship there, at the foot of the great mountain.
+He took control of the winds, driving the ship back along its course, then further northward to the Gulf of Corinth, then eastward to the shore just south of Mount Parnassus, all while the crew looked on helplessly.
+He beached the ship there, at the foot of the great mountain.
 When the crew remained frozen in fear upon their ship, he spoke: “Why rest you so and are afraid, and do not go ashore?
 For that is the custom of men, whenever they come to land in their ships, spent with toil.
 At once desire for sweet food catches them about the heart.”

 “I am the son of Zeus,” answered the god.
 “Apollo is my name.
-I brought you here over the wide gulf of the sea meaning you no hurt.
+I brought you here over the wide gulf of the sea meaning you no harm.
 Nay, here you shall keep my rich temple, and you shall know the plans of the deathless gods, and by their will you shall be honored continually for all time.”

 “Lord,” said the crew, “since you have brought us here far from our dear ones and our fatherland, tell us now how we shall live.
 This land is not to be desired either for fields or for pastures.
 We cannot hope to live thereon and also minister to men.”

 “Foolish drudges and poor mortals are you,” smiled the god, “that you seek cares and hard toils and straits!
 Though each one of you with knife in hand should slaughter sheep continually, yet would you always have abundant store, for all the tribes of men will bring gifts here for me.
 You must merely guard my temple and receive the tribes of men that gather to this place, and especially show mortal men my will, and keep righteousness in your heart.
 But if you shall be disobedient, then other men shall be your masters and with a strong hand shall make you subject for ever.
-All has been told you: do you keep it in your heart.”
+All has been told you: do keep it in your heart.”

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)